Chris Riley (Blue Heelers): Role on Blue Heelers

 As the landlady of the Imperial Hotel, Chris Riley is a friend and confidante to many members of the local police station who frequent her pub, both during and outside of work hours.
-When she is first introduced, she provided lodgings for Maggie Doyle (Lisa McCune), the new constable in town, and helped her to play a prank on her new work colleagues, Nick Schultz (William McInnes) and P. J. Hasham (Martin Sacks), on her first night in town.
+When she is first introduced, she provided lodgings for Maggie Doyle (Lisa McCune), the new constable in town, and helped her to play a prank on her new colleagues, Nick Schultz (William McInnes) and P. J. Hasham (Martin Sacks), on her first night in town.
 Later that night, Chris asked Maggie for help when local girl Sally-Anne shows up at the pub claiming she was raped.
 As the case progresses, she did her best to offer Sally-Anne support, giving the suspect an earful when he tried to drink in her bar.

 Just before Anzac Day in 1994, Tom arrived at the pub after closing time and informed Chris that her ex-husband, Terry Kennedy, had been killed in a car accident, and she is needed to perform the identification because his face is unrecognisable from his injuries.
 After identifying him from his distinctive tattoo, she returned to the pub to find Terry (Ivar Kants) climbing through her bedroom window.
 Despite her misgivings, she originally agreed not to tell the police of the mistaken identification and the two reconciled.
 This changes rapidly with the news that despite the fact they had never got an official divorce, Terry had gone on to marry another woman, thus committing bigamy.

 Although she is normally more than happy to help the local police, Chris was reluctant to testify as the key witness in a court case after the suspect's wife arrived in town and told her a sob story with her child in hand.
 When the police prosecutor subpoenaed her, forcing her to testify, she deliberately gave vague testimony which led to the suspects acquittal.
 The failure of this case, and Chris's part in it, briefly drove a wedge in her relationships with both P. J. and Tom.

 During mid 1995, Chris found herself held hostage in her own pub along with Adam Cooper (Damian Walshe-Howling) when a local man escaped from a prison van and held them both at gunpoint.
 The assailant, Dean Shipley, demanded to see his former football coach, Tom Croydon, who entered the bar without a bullet-proof vest and was shot non-fatally after Dean was spooked by a noise from outside.
 After getting drunk in an effort to cope with the trauma of being held hostage and seeing her best friend shot, Chris shared a kiss with Adam, and the pair ultimately began a short-lived sexual relationship.